emileaben/ixp-country-jedi/README.md

 This file contains base data used for creating measurements and analysing the results.
 It currently contains 3 parts:

-   'country': ISO 2 letter code for the country under analysis 'ixps': List of IXPs one wants to detect/report on 'locations': List of cities
+    *country*: ISO 2 letter code for the country under analysis *ixps*: List of IXPs one wants to detect/report on *locations*: List of cities on which probe selection will be based.

+An example is provided in the *example* directory.

 prepare.py
 ==========